 Shaun and Carlos manage Ezra Street Market for many years.
 Their stall with tailored vintage design pieces, books, and decorative objects has been my Sunday to go to for many years.
 They have a nose for the good stuff.

-Shaun and Carlos once told me that they have been long time traders at Portobello Road.
+The named Market Managers once told me that they have been long time traders at Portobello Road.
 This market is an important source of inspiration and a starting point for many brands, designers and artists.
-I live nearby and on a daily basis stroll along the canal towards Golborn Road and Portobello Road.
+Emilie lived nearby.
+On a daily basis she strolled along the canal towards Golborne Road and Portobello Road.